maccu71/projects/README.md

   PodScheduled      True
 ```

-- When obstacles are overcome and the readinessProbe gives positive outcome (eg. service nfs-server is restarted and working), the creation of container proceed.
+- Once obstacles are overcome, and the readinessProbe indicates a positive outcome (for example, if the NFS server service is restarted and working), the container creation will proceed.

 ```
 kubectl describe pod $(kubectl get po -o jsonpath='{.items[].metadata.name}')|grep -A5 Conditions`
 Conditions: